Etenil/mkjl/README.md

 - t_archbsd is to verbose, pacman output should be hidden
 - t_archbsd will leave a devfs mountpoint
 - t_debian8 template may fail to install because the debootstrap package is broken
+- openssh-server does not working on t_debian7.
+This is an debian issue and probably won't be fixed.
+Use t_debian8 instead

 TODO
 ====